 NDSA participants may form Interest Groups (IGs) and Working Groups (WGs) at will, in order to discuss mutual interests, and advance joint projects.
 Details on the process for forming a new group, group requirements and expectations are provided by the NDSA Leadership team.

+There is one Interest Group meeting a month, with the three groups working on a rotating schedule.
 The schedule for each of the Interest Groups is provided on their webpages.
 Due to the changing nature of the group membership lists, calendar invites are not sent out.
 We encourage you to create a recurring invite to your own calendar, using the information found in the meeting agenda/notes document for the group you are interested in.

 - Focusing on the selection, discovery and preservation of digital content.
 For example, the group members are conducting surveys around US web archiving practices and developing case studies around a variety of types of content to share compelling stories that demonstrate the value of digital preservation in our communities.

 - Promoting effective methods for digital content selection, organization, preservation and access.
 Current activities include work to enhance coverage information and resources on born digital preservation concerns and criteria in Wikipedia.

 - Working to identify and share emerging practices around the development and maintenance of tools and systems for curation and preservation.
 For example, the Infrastructure Interest Group is studying and reporting on member approaches to design and operation of large scale storage systems.

 Working Groups are created on an as needed basis.
 Once formed, groups may perform a one-time activity, a cyclical activity, or an ongoing activity.
 This activity level is listed after the Working Group name below.
 Further details about each group is provided on their individual pages.

 - Working with the Coordinating Committee and Group Chairs to assist with internal and external communications, blog posts, website updates, and editing and publishing NDSA reports and other materials.